Ishratkhana Mausoleum: Architecture

 The elegant building - the Dilkusho pavilion (plan 30x22.4 meters) is surrounded by a high wall with two-storey rooms attached to the two wings of the portal.
 The facade is made of stone, the ornaments are made of carved wood, the domes are covered with turquoise and lapis lazuli tiles.
 The portal arch has another small arch inside, which has a carved facade.
 Two small doors and a gate lead inside.
 A large hall - the miyonsaroy (plan 8x8 meters) is accessed through a door on the side.
 From the north, it leads to a three-room palace.
 From the south, it leads to a long room with a niche (presumably, the pavilion mosque).
 The miyonsaroy has four circular towers at the outer corners, which lead to the upper floor rooms (cells) and the dome tomb.
 Under the miyonsaroy, there is an eight-chamber underground “sardoba” - a cellar where the palace property and food products were stored.
 The cellar facade is made of tiles and stone.

 The miyonsaroy vault is very complex, consisting of intersecting arches and bell-shaped towers at the corners.
 The facade is decorated with tilework patterns, the top is covered with colorful floral patterns on a white background.
 Among them, a few protruding carnations make the room more elegant.
 The miyonsaroy is covered with a second dome on the outside.
 This dome is very graceful and lovely, as it is mounted on a high cylindrical drum.
 The drum surface is decorated with geometric tilework patterns.
 The dome is completely covered with turquoise tiles.
 The Islamic and geometric patterns, as well as the pearl-like ornaments on the dome, are considered unique gems in the national architectural heritage.

+The vaulting of the interior dome was at the peak of architectural innovation for its era, using a complex lattice of shield-like nets consisting of triangular and diamond shaped squinches all atop a square within a Greek cross.
+This funnelled the weight of the dome onto the eight corner pillars, removing the need for bulky support walls, leaving a wide and spacious interior.
+This technique was already used in previous decades at Zayn ad-Din Masusoleum Taybad (1445), Gawhar Shad Mausoleum (1417) and the side rooms of Mausoleum of Khoja Ahmed Yasawi (1398); however, Ishratkhana took this to the zenith, building over 10 distinct styles of roofing in a single structure.

 The remains of the Ishratkhana still look elegant and attractive, although they have lost a large part of it.
 Its high dome collapsed during the strong earthquake of 1903.
 The shape of the dome can be seen from a picture taken in 1872.
 The Ishratkhana building is one of the most famous and magnificent palaces built in Samarkand with special care and under the personal supervision of Amir Temur, and as the only surviving example, it occupies a special place in the history of Uzbek architecture.